TASC, Inc.: National Defense Authorization Act

 In July 2011, TASC responded to passage of the 2011 National Defense Authorization Act.
 The NDAA gives defense agencies unlimited rights to technical data arising from federally funded independent research and development.
 Company chief technology officer, Richard Rosenthal, commented, saying:

-It’s not clear how it will effect the intellectual property rights.
+It is not clear how it will affect the intellectual property rights.
 But if the alternative is that government will receive unlimited rights, contractors might opt to just pay for the research and development from their own profits.
 That could change the playing field—favoring the large companies that can afford to make those investments.

 “Small businesses tend to have just one or two key products that they sell to government as their discriminator.
 And a lot of initial profits go into keeping talent at the company, rather than investing in the next big development.
 For all of industry, this requirement will force some business decisions to be made.
 But for these smaller companies, there’s a lot more to consider.